-The ASX Corporate Governance Council's revised Principles of Good Corporate Governance and Best Practice Recommendations provide recommendations relating to eight key principles relevant to ASX-listed companies.
-While EFIC, as a Government-owned corporation, is not required to disclose the extent to which our corporate governance complies with the recommendations (some of which are not directly applicable to us), the following details demonstrate our commitment to good corporate governance.
+The Australian Securities Exchange (ASX) corporate Governance Council's revised Corporate Governance Principles and Recommendations provide recommendations relating to eight key principles relevant to ASX-listed companies.
+However, as a Corporate Commonwealth entity, Efic, is not required to disclose the extent to which its corporate governance complies with the recommendations.
+The following details demonstrate our commitment to good corporate governance.

 Lay solid foundations for management and oversight

-1.3 The Board has formally determined its own responsibilities and set those out in its Board Charter, and defined the powers of the Managing Director, and set out those powers in an instrument entitled ‘Statement of the Powers of Managing Director’.
-Powers beyond the scope of this statement are reserved for the Board.
+1.1 The Board has formally determined its own responsibilities and set them out in its Board Charter.
+The powers of the Managing Director, as delegated by the Board, are set out in an instrument entitled ‘Statement of the Powers of the Managing Director’.

-1.4 The Board assesses the performance of the Managing Director each year, including eligibility for any performance-related remuneration.
-The Managing Director’s remuneration is determined by the Board within a framework set by the Government’s Remuneration Tribunal.
+1.2 The Board assesses the performance of the Managing Director each year, including eligibility for any performance-related remuneration.

-1.5 The Managing Director assesses annually the performance of senior executives under EFIC’s Performance Management Program.
+1.3 The Managing Director assesses biannually the performance of senior executives under Efic’s performance management program.

 Structure the Board to add value

 2.1 A majority of the Board consists of independent members.

 • Different individuals exercise the roles of Chairperson and Managing Director.

 • In addition to their ongoing statutory obligation to disclose material personal interests when they arise, Board members’ independence is regularly assessed through annual disclosure of external interests, updated at each Board meeting.